 Membrane bioreactors can be used in very high levels of MLSS (8 to 18%), as a secondary clarifier is not used for liquid solids separation.
 However, the use of submerged membranes can lead to membrane biofouling which results in a need for regular membrane cleaning.
 This cleaning process typically involves a short backwash using filtered wastewater to flush the solids from the membrane surface.
 This cleaning process can be supplemented by a more extensive backwash which includes chemicals in the cleaning solution.
 Depending on the waste water conditions, a more thorough clean is required every 6 to 12 months.
 This requires the removal of the membranes from service and immersion in a chemical bath to fully clean the fouling from the membranes.

 These plant usually require external balance, sludge and irrigation tanks.
 This requirement involves a sizeable plant footprint which again varies based on the camp capacity.
-A fully equipped plant servicing 1000 persons will require an area of approx. 30 square metres.
+A fully equipped plant servicing 1000 persons will require an area of approx. 30 square meters.